valenpe7/petrvalenta.eu/_posts/2016-01-20-visualizing_weather_data_in_google_earth.md

   return;
 }
 {% endhighlight %}
-This method reads and imports the data from a given file and keeps the name of the file, number of rows and boundaries.
+This method reads and imports the data from a given file, finds the boundaries and stores the name of the file.

 #### Creating uniform grid

-Since the input data are loaded, we need to create a two dimensional uniform grid to be able to perform interpolation.
+Since the input data are loaded, we need to create a two-dimensional uniform grid to be able to perform interpolation.
 Similarly as before, we need a data structure for uniform data:
 {% highlight cpp linenos %}
 typedef struct {
   std::array<unsigned int, 2> size;